Diversity Student & Alumni Groups

 The Alliance of Latino and Latin American Students (ALAS) is committed to supporting the Latino and Latin American students of the NYU Wagner community and to significantly enhance the education of future policy-makers by providing social and professional opportunities to students and faculty interested in Latino and Latin American politics and culture.

 The Black Student Alliance (BSA) aims to provide support and social networks to the black community at NYU Wagner and to enhance the educational and social experience of Wagner students and the broader NYU community through forums focused on issues pertaining to the black diaspora in the U.S.

-The Jewish Wagner Professional Association [JeWPA] aims to build a community of Jewish and non-Jewish students, faculty, administrators and alumni within Wagner to learn about Jewish public service.
-JeWPA seeks to promote interaction among the members of our community through educational, professional and social activities and to empower future leaders to effectively utilize their academic and professional skills to impact the world of Jewish public service.
+The Jewish Wagner Professional Association (JeWPA) aims to build a community of Jewish and non-Jewish students, faculty, administrators and alumni within Wagner to learn about Jewish public service as well as promote interaction among the members of our community through educational, professional and social activities and to empower future leaders to effectively utilize their academic and professional skills to impact the world of Jewish public service.